 - Have your team produce a tactical plan to pursue these prospects.

-- If they cannot execute steps 1-4, call me.
+- If they cannot execute steps 1-4, contact us.
 We can help.

 You cannot afford to ignore this.
 Board tolerance for an off quarter, or two, is very low.
 “You should have seen this coming” are words you should never hear.
 You know better.
 Capturing the market view of prospects is time and cost effective.
 It just requires you to act.